pwsafe/pwsafe/README.md

 Introduction
 ============
-Password Safe is a password database utility.
+Password Safe is a password manager.
 Like many other such products, commercial and otherwise, it stores your passwords in an encrypted file, allowing you to remember only one password (the "master password"), instead of all the username/password combinations that